RayBenefield/Forge-Dev-Kit/feature-requests.md

 from a group would be very useful.
 So you can say tie a Player to a Zone and then the player can a part of siblings, or it could even be made the parent.
 So group parent management would be great as well.
+ - **Send Parameters with Messages** - Like a normal function call in programming, it would be great to be able to pass along a variable, number, or something to be able act as parameters.
+For example I could send a message of Score (sierra) with a number of 2 to score for the Blue Team.
+Message receivers would then check to see if the parameters meets their needs, and if not... ignore the message.